 If you’re reading this chances are that your health is important to you.
 You probably make a conscious effort to adopt good eating habits.
 While you feel like you’re doing everything you can, you still overeat often, experience cravings, and maybe even feel unsure about what’s the best food choice for you.
 Worry not, this page was created specifically for you.
 I hope that you enjoy my post on the top 10 mindful eating tips that have made my life a lot easier.

 Something that has helped me and many of our LSN readers is using more of a mindful eating approach.
-If your not really sure what that actually looks like don’t worry this post is going to help.
-Here is my Top 10 Tips For Practicing Mindful Eating + I also included a Mindful Eating Meditation that I often use in my workshops to showcase these techniques.
+If you are not really sure what that actually looks like don’t worry this post is going to help.
+Here are my Top 10 Tips For Practicing Mindful Eating + I also included a Mindful Eating Meditation that I often use in my workshops to showcase these techniques.

 Mindful Eating Tips

-In this age we are too often overthinking food choices, eating while multitasking and finding ourselves caught in the restrict and binge food cycle.
+In this age we are too often overthinking food choices, eating while multitasking, and finding ourselves caught in the restrictive and binge food cycle.

 What is mindful eating?

-As you might of guessed, mindful eating is a practice with its roots in Buddhist meditation techniques.
+As you might have guessed, mindful eating is a practice with roots in Buddhist meditation techniques.
 The Center of Mindful Eating defines it as…

 Mindfulness is the capacity to bring full attention and awareness to one’s experience, in the moment, without judgment.
 Mindful Eating brings mindfulness to food choice and the experience of eating.

 This means you eat slowly and deliberately, being aware of and concentrating deeply on every aspect of the food.
 This starts with carefully looking at it, taking in its smell, and feeling the texture and consistency.
 When you have a bite, you analyze all the different flavors you detect, the temperature, and how it feels while you’re chewing.
 In short, you experience your food fully, whether a complex dish or a small piece of fruit, with all your senses.